isaaceliape/portfolio/isaac_eliape_cv.md

 Frontend Developer with more than 6 years’ of experience, with a graduation in Web Systems & Technologies, Bilingual (Portuguese and English), In free time I'm curious about the secrets of the universe and physics, vocalist of an underground band and bass player by hobby.

 ### Skills
-• Javascript, es2015 or higher with Babel.
+• Javascript, ES5 or higher.
-• HTML 5, CSS 3, SCSS, LESS, STYLUS.
+• HTML5, CSS3, SCSS, LESS, STYLUS.
-• React with Redux.
+• React, Redux.
-• REST APIs.
 • Gulp, Webpack.
-• jQuery
 • Git.
+• jQuery.
 • Scrum.
-• PHP
+• PHP.
-• Etc
+• Etc.

 ### Employment History
-**Frontend Developer self-employed**
-2017 to Present

 **Frontend Developer at Fillet - Digital Agency**
 2017 (9 months)